25. React and TypeScript#

 To see the

-that passes different sets of data to it.
+ListGroup componentin action, we can create aparent componentthat passes different sets of data to it.

 // src/App.tsx import React from "react"; import Hello from "./Hello"; import ListGroup from "./components/ListGroup"; const App: React.FC = () => { let city_items = ["New York", "San Francisco", "Tokyo", "London", "Paris"]; let cat_items = [ "Maine Coon", "Ragdoll", "Persian", "Abyssinian", "Siamese", ]; return ( <div> <Hello name="World" /> <ListGroup items={city_items} heading="Cities"></ListGroup> <ListGroup items={cat_items} heading="Cats"></ListGroup> </div> ); }; export default App;

-20.6.5.
+25.6.5.
 Passing functions via Props#

-In this section, we’ll focus on how to pass functions
+In this section, we’ll focus on how to pass functions as props to a component.

-to control how certain actions are handled when they occur in a child component
+This allows a parent component to control how certain actions are handled when they occur in a child component.

 Function as Prop